yafshar/lammps/doc/src/kim_commands.rst

 *kim interactions* command.
 This command must be preceded by a *kim init* command and a command that defines the number of atom types *N* (such as :doc:`create_box <create_box>`).
-The *kim interactions* command has one argument *typeargs*\ .
+The *kim interactions* command has one optional argument *typeargs*\ .
 This argument contains either a list of *N* chemical species, which defines a mapping between atom types in LAMMPS to the available species in the OpenKIM IM, or the keyword *fixed_types* for models that have a preset fixed mapping (i.e.  the mapping between LAMMPS atom types and chemical species is defined by the model and cannot be changed).
 In the latter case, the user must consult the model documentation to see how many atom types there are and how they map to the chemical species.

+If the *typeargs* argument is omitted, the model is assumed to use :doc:`type labels <Howto_type_labels>`.
+The user must consult the model documentation to see atom type labels that the model supports, and label the atoms in the simulation accordingly.
+These models may also contain bonds, angles, dihedrals, or impropers, which must be correspond to the supported atom type labels connected by '-'.
+For example, a the bond type connecting an atom labeled ClC and an atom labeled ClS must be labeled ClC-ClS.

 For example, consider an OpenKIM IM that supports Si and C species.
 If the LAMMPS simulation has four atom types, where the first three are Si, and the